 It displays statuses of the selected entity, or an aggregation of all the statuses of all the entities that belong to that selected item.
 For example, if you select a DataWriter, the statuses are just for that entity.
 If you select a Publisher, the statuses are an aggregation of those for all DataWriters that belong to that Publisher.
-Aggregation calculation period can be controlled by the commandline parameter -aggregationPeriodSeconds (see Table 2.1, "Command-line Options" for details).
+Aggregation calculation period can be controlled by the -aggregationPeriodSeconds command-line parameter (see Table 2.1 Command-line Options for details).